Research Governance Information and Tips

 The policy and procedures apply to WA Health employees and non-WA Health employees (including clinical and non-clinical university academics) who propose to undertake, manage, review and govern human research involving patients, their tissue or data accessed through WA Health.

 All research projects conducted in WA Health must have a budget that accounts for the cost of the project and allocates funding to cover those costs.
-Funding can be monetary or ‘in-kind’, but there must be a source of funding attached to all costs, including staff time and consumables.
+Funding can be monetary - actual dollars - or be ‘in-kind’ via an allocation of staff or other resources, but there must be a source of funding attached to all costs, including staff time and consumables.

-Many researchers find completing a budget for their project to be challenging.
-WA Health’s Research Development Unit has a number of presentations and resources available to assist:
+Many researchers find completing a project budget for their project to be challenging.
+WA Health has a number of presentations and resources available to assist:

-- Budgets for Conducting Research in WA Health handout (PDF 1MB)
+- Budgets for Conducting Research in WA Health handout Nov 2016

-- Site Specific Assessment (SSA) Budget Workshop (PDF 2MB)
+- Site Specific Assessment (SSA) Budget Workshop Feb 2016

 Clinical Trial Registration